AlexanderCirac/Web_CV-Alexander/README.md

 Although this is a small project and the first to be uploaded on GitHub, I have put a lot of effort into refactoring the code with each knowledge gained, and I will continue to do so to improve its efficiency and express my current and potential skills.

 Regarding my work methodology, I like to use various tools to keep the code clean, tidy and simple, as well as to optimize it.
 Among them, UniRX and Znject stand out, although I continue to learn more about them.
 I strive to keep both the folders and the content of each scene organized, and code-wise I use various techniques such as "Assemblies", "Name space" and "Regions".
+In the regions I only use the Attributes, UnityCalls and the methods section that has that script as a separator and order, without breaking the single responsibility.
+Each script takes care of its function without having 5000 methods or 5000 lines

 To optimize the code, I use things like ScriptableObjects, inheritance, events and delegates, coroutines, Interfaces, structs and enums.
 Also, in this project I have implemented the "Cascading" and "Observer" design patterns.
 Ultimately, my goal is to create high quality and efficient code that is easy to understand and maintain in the future.